wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/7-migrate-mailboxes-to-microsoft-365-hybrid-deployment.md

 ### Scenario 2: MX record points to Microsoft 365, and mail is filtered on-premises.

-**Situation** I'm migrating my organization’s mailboxes to Microsoft 365, and I want to keep some mailboxes on our existing mail server (on-premises server).
+**Situation:** I'm migrating my organization’s mailboxes to Microsoft 365, and I want to keep some mailboxes on our existing mail server (on-premises server).
 I want to use the filtering and compliance solutions that are already in my on-premises environment.
 All messages that come from the Internet to my cloud mailboxes, and the messages sent to the Internet from my cloud mailboxes, must route through my on-premises servers.

 **Recommendation:** If you have business or regulatory reasons for filtering mail in your on-premises environment, it is recommended that you point your domain's MX record to Microsoft 365 and enable centralized mail transport.
 This setup provides optimal spam filtering and protects your organization's IP addresses.
 For this scenario, your organization's mail flow setup looks like the following diagram.